 As a non-displaced fracture means the bone remains aligned, treating the fracture is usually simpler than treating other types of breaks.
 Sometimes the doctor may apply temporary pain relief to the area and provide medication to help with swelling.
 The doctor may then apply a splint or cast to prevent any further damage while the bone heals.
 This largely depends on the nature of the break and where the break occurred.
 A non-displaced fracture on the skull, for instance, may require very little care, and a protective covering is typically unnecessary.

 Some fractures carry risk for further damage after the break occurs.
-Although a non-displaced fracture leaves the bone in its original spot, it may be at risk for moving and becoming a displaced fracture sometimes weeks after the original break took place.
-This will allow for even more damage to the surrounding area.
+Although this type of fracture leaves the bone in its original spot, it may be at risk for moving and becoming a displaced fracture sometimes weeks after the original break took place.
+This will cause even more damage to the surrounding area.
 An orthopedic doctor will typically monitor a non-displaced fracture to determine the likelihood of this happening.
-Fractures that happen near joints may also put the person at high risk for having arthritis in affected area later in life.
+Fractures that happen near joints may also put the person at high risk for having arthritis in the affected area later in life.